Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

 - US Pharmacopeia

-- Consumer Lab (must be a paid member to access reports)
+- Consumer Lab (you must be a paid member to access most reports)

 - Informed Choice (sports nutrition products)

-Or look for these quality assurance seals on product labels.
+Or look for these quality assurance seals on supplement labeling.

 2. Look for Therapeutic Dosages